KevinDHofer/CPS1000/README.md

 *System requirements*

-The code has been tested on R (version 4.4.2), which is recommend for use with all dependency libraries required.
+The code has been tested on R (version 4.4.2).
+This version is recommend for use with all dependency libraries required.

 *Output*